The Collie Dog Breed and the name Lassie became almost synonymous at one point in history, where children simply called it "the Lassie dog."

 still drawn to the breed, consider the smooth coated variety that requires much

 less time to be groomed.
 Even though the smooth collie requires less care, they still shed.

 They are a clean breed that does not have a noticeable doggie odor, so bathing can be put off unless the dog gets very dirty.

 Like all breeds, their nails will need to be trimmed and teeth brushed.
 The hair coat should be checked periodically for fleas and ears checked for any debris or possible infection.

 Collies are generally healthy, but they are susceptible to some health problems just like all other dogs.

-Large dogs, in particular, are susceptible to bloat and Collies are considered to be large breed dogs.
+Large dogs, in particular, are susceptible to bloat.
 Hip and elbow dysplasia also affect large breed dogs, but collies are no more prone to these disorders than any others.